gabriel19913/DataScienceWithPython/Repositories.md

 * [falcon](https://github.com/falconry/falcon) - The no-nonsense, minimalist web services and app backend framework for Python developers with a focus on reliability and performance at scale https://falcon.readthedocs.io/en/stable/
 * [FastAPI](https://github.com/tiangolo/fastapi) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 * [FastAPI CRUD Router](https://github.com/awtkns/fastapi-crudrouter) - A dynamic FastAPI router that automatically creates CRUD routes for your models.
+* [fds](https://github.com/DAGsHub/fds) - Fast Data Science, AKA fds, is a CLI for Data Scientists to version control data and code at once, by conveniently wrapping git and dvc.
 * [gazpacho](https://github.com/maxhumber/gazpacho) - gazpacho is a simple, fast, and modern web scraping library.
 * [ggnerator](https://github.com/Datenworks/ggenerator) - A simple command line tool for fake dataset generation given a specification defined as a JSON DSL https://pypi.org/project/ggenerator/
 * [Google Research Football](https://github.com/google-research/football) - This repository contains an RL environment based on open-source game Gameplay Football.